Back to Blog

 Review Relevant Building Codes and Regulations

-NYC’s building codes are among the most comprehensive in the world, covering everything from structural safety to energy efficiency.
-Before an inspection, it’s crucial to review the relevant sections of the NYC Building Code, Zoning Resolution, and other applicable regulations.
+NYC's building codes are among the most comprehensive in the world.
+They cover everything from structural safety to energy efficiency.
+Before an inspection, review the relevant sections of the NYC Building Code, Zoning Resolution, and other applicable regulations.

 Conduct a Pre-Inspection Walkthrough